AltropInc/alt/doc/script/SelfAndOwner.md

     }
 }
 ```
-While the constructor `ctor(other: Point2D)` can accept an instance of any subclass of `Point2D`, the constructor `ctor(other: selfclass)` in the class `PointAtLeast2D` can accept an instance of the same type to the type of `self`.
+While the constructor `ctor(other: Point2D)` can accept an instance of any subclass of `Point2D`, the constructor `ctor(other: selfclass)` in the class `PointAtLeast2D` can accept an instance in exactly the same type of the `self`.
 Consider:
 ```altro
 sealed class Point2D is PointAtLeast2D
 {